Dfam-consortium/dfam-curator/Dfam_Seeds.md

 ### `KD` — Kimura Divergence

-A numeric measure of sequence divergence within the seed alignment.
+A numeric measure of sequence divergence within the seed alignment. [optional]

 ### `BM` — Build method

-The command or pipeline used to build the alignment.
+Freeform description of the command or pipeline used to build the alignment. [optional]

 ```
 #=GF BM    RepeatModeler 2.0